shiroanon/Shiro_WebUI/README.md

 A Comfy Frontent For ~~ComfyUI~~ ShiroUI
-# Current Dependencies - ShiroUI , Until i figure out how to save Latent2RGBimg like 13 Do
+# Current Dependencies - NOTHING

 ## Especial Thanks - Comfy To Python Repo